fractal-solutions/qflow/README.md

 **Batch Flows (`BatchFlow`, `AsyncBatchFlow`, `AsyncParallelBatchFlow`)** These specialized flows are designed to process collections of items.
 They run a sub-flow for each item in the batch. `AsyncParallelBatchFlow` is particularly useful for concurrently processing batch items, significantly speeding up operations.

-### ConditionalTransition

-A helper class used in conjunction with `Node.transition()` to define conditional branching within your workflows.

-*   `to(targetNode)`: Specifies the target node for the transition based on the action returned by the preceding node.

-## What Can We Do Now That We Have Agents?
+## Agents

 The introduction of the `AgentNode` is a game-changer for qflow.
 It shifts the paradigm from pre-defined, static workflows to dynamic, intelligent, and autonomous task execution.

+### What Can We Do Now That We Have Agents?

   Here are some key capabilities and applications unlocked by having agents: